modrocko/my-alfred-workflows/README.md

 I created this workflow to keep related items together for certain activities — all in one place.
 Projects, research, orders, favorites, recipes... whatever.
 I mainly use this for short term stuff.
 Less so for long-term bookmarks.
 I can tag, find & open email, files, folders & webpages in a breeze.

-So, to summarize... a consolidated Alfred system to:
+To summarize... a consolidated Alfred system to:

 ✓  Keep your projects organized
 ✓  Keep your work moving forward